Round and round in the reach

 -New York Times, May 18

 A haboob in Chicago is maybe an act of God, no less than the election of a Chicago pope, or the destruction of Khartoum’s National Palace and Omdurman’s Khalifa House, one the redoubt of colonialism, the other the symbol of its resistance.
-And N.B. to beginning students of Arabic…the words Haboob and Habīb generate from different triliteral roots, the former’s first radical with an unemphatic H, the latter’s H very much so, as also in, Harāmī, Thief, of Camels, aka Billa Ali al-Qrayn, as might aspirate KhairAllah.
+And N.B. to beginning students of Arabic…the words Habūb and Mahbūb generate from different triliteral roots, the former’s first radical with an unaspirated H, the latter’s H very much so, as also in, Harāmī, Thief, of Camels, aka Billa Ali al-Qrayn, as KhairAllah might aspirate his name.

 Not as hard as it looks